 Also, the defendant must have done these things with the intent to injure or defraud someone else, or with the knowledge that he was facilitating someone else's fraudulent or injurious conduct.

 In New Jersey state court, forgery typically begins as a fourth degree crime, exposing the defendant to a State prison sentence of 18 months.
 However, depending upon the facts and circumstances of the case, the forgery charge can be upgraded to a third degree offense, which can carry a prison term of five years.
 In addition to prison sentences, the defendant can also be obligated to pay fines and restitution for any financial loss that someone may have suffered as a result of the forgery.

 Forgery offenses can be charged in both state and federal court.
 In fact, the United States Attorney's Office aggressively prosecutes cases involving the theft or fraudulent production of federal documents.
 As is often true, the fines and penalties imposed in federal court can be significantly larger than those imposed in state court.

 Have you been charged with forgery in any New Jersey state court, or in a federal court in New Jersey or New York City?
 If so, you need a seasoned criminal defense attorney who frequently represents defendants accused of forgery and other white collar crimes.
 Do not make any statements to any representatives of law enforcement.
-Contact James S. Friedman, LLC to discuss your case, your options, and your defense strategy.
+Contact us to discuss your case, your options, and your defense strategy.